We do offer a tip regrinding service for your selected nib. Following we have described the different options:

 XXF: available for the nib EF.
 It will make the tip around 0,2 mm size

-Stub: available for M (0.6) and B (0.8).
-This reground will make the nib writes with line variation, but not as much ad italics.
+Stub: available for M (0.6), B (0.8) and BB (1.0).
+This regrind will make the nib writes with line variation, but not as much as italics.
 The edge of the tip that touch the paper is very rounded, so it will be a smooth writer.

-Architect: available for the F, M and B nib.
+Architect: available for the F, M, B and BB nibs.
 It makes an opposite line variation than the italic so the vertical stroke will be very fine and the horizontal very wide.
 It is very important for we to know your writing angle to grind this tip, so if you don´t know it, contact us to help you guess it.

-Zoom: available for B. This is an asian kind of tip that depending on the writing angle the line stroke will change, so the lower the angle, the wider the stroke and the higher the angle the thinner.
+Zoom: available for B and BB nibs.
+This is an asian kind of tip that depending on the writing angle the line stroke will change, so the lower the angle, the wider the stroke and the higher the angle the thinner.
 It can also be used up side down to get a EF stroke.

 Fude: available for size 5 and 6 EF stainless steel nibs.
 It is made by bending the tines to 55 degrees.
 This nins will make a great line variation depending on writing angle.
 Used for asian lettering and for sketching.
 Very useful for highlighting words or sentences if used with some types of inks.